 A CRS typically consists of three main components:

-How does all of this relate to the DeepHub?
+How does location data principles relate to the DeepHub?

 The DeepHub is a lightweight, high performance locating middleware based on the omlox standard.
 Locating technologies – systems used to determine the precise geographic location of objects – can connect to the DeepHub and send data to it through its standardized APIs.
 Locating technologies vary substantially, both in terms of their positioning accuracy and the type of data they generate.
 Different technologies produce location data according to different CRS.
 For example, the Global Positioning System (GPS) uses the WGS84 CRS, while Indoor Positioning Systems (IPS), such as ultrawide-band (UWB), may use floorplans or indoor maps with their own local coordinate systems to represent positions within buildings or enclosed spaces.
 For the latter, the space is mapped according to a local coordinate system with a local origin point (0,0 in metres); each relevant local coordinate (e.g. an antenna) is paired with a geographic coordinate, thereby allowing to project location data later on within this area.